 What Cut of Beef Is Best for Beef and Broccoli

-Flank steak or even flat iron steak is an excellent cut of beef for beef and broccoli.
+Flank steak or even flat iron steak is an excellent cut of beef for a low carb keto beef and broccoli.
 Both of these meats are going to cook up nice and tender if you correctly cut them.

 Flank steak has fibers running through the meat; you want to cut against the grain, giving your meat a tender result.
 When you cut against the fibers, it helps to tenderize the meat naturally.
 So go against the grain and cut the strands.

-Best Way to Cut Beef for Beef and Broccoli
+Best Way to Cut Beef for Stir Fry

 Freeze the steak for around 30 minutes.
 Pull it out and then begin slicing.
 This will prevent slipping from a slippery steak.
 If you don’t have time to freeze just ensure you hold on to the meat tightly as it could move around a little on cutting board, as raw steak can be a bit slippery.

-Do You Need A Wok for Beef and Broccoli Recipe
+Do You Need A Wok for Beef Broccoli Stir Fry

 You are welcome to use a sturdy skillet in replace of a Wok for beef and broccoli.
 Traditionally in restaurants, you will find a Wok is used, but a skillet will do just fine.
 You could even reach for a cast iron skillet if you own one, that offers up a nice sear on the steak that will add a lot of flavor to your dish.